explosion/spacy-llm/README.md

 - `"databricks/dolly-v2-7b"`
 - `"databricks/dolly-v2-12b"`

-cf the [Databricks models page](https://huggingface.co/databricks) on HuggingFace for details.
+See the [Databricks models page](https://huggingface.co/databricks) on HuggingFace for details.

 #### OpenAI